 • Organizing such an event on your birthday can be a double edge sword: for some people it could be experienced as a favor and for some other it could be seen as malignant/exploitative

-• Lastly it is sometimes hard to stay focused on enjoying the event and have quality conversations with attendees because you always have to take care or anticipate some detail of organization.
+• Lastly it is sometimes hard to stay focused on enjoying the event and have quality conversations with attendees because you always have to take care or anticipate some detail of organization and those can get pretty gnarly depending on the venue and the type of artworks.

 Conclusion

-Having a recurring deadline based on a chronological marker has been of the most productive and satisfying life changes I have ever implemented.
+Having a recurring deadline based on a chronological marker has been of the most productive and satisfying changes I have ever implemented in my own life.
 I think more people could benefit from approaching the issue in the same way with sports, cooking, dancing or DJing.

 If you are interested in participating in those events or just want to send me feedback shoot me an email at hello[at]pascal.cc.